BigPolarBear1/factorization_v3/README.md

 ps: Get fucked by a polar bear.

 pps: I'll try to update a better version tomorrow.
-Some easy gains can immediatly be made by implementation the large prime variation.
+Some easy gains can immediatly be made by implemeting the large prime variation.
 And I think sieving into the negative direction will also boost performance.
 I hope to get that d one atleast tomrrow.
 Then next I really need to run some test with lifting to see if it helps.
 Which I will try to get done before the end of the week.
 And after that I will start tackling all the other stuff and begin optimizing in cython..